magic-wormhole/magic-wormhole-protocols/client-protocol.md

 ```

 Upon receiving their peer's `pake` phase, clients compute and remember the
 shared key.
-They derive a "verifier", which is a subkey of the shared key
+They derive a "verifier" which is a subkey of the shared key
-generated with `wormhole:verifier` as purpose): applications can display
+generated with `wormhole:verifier` as purpose: applications can display
 this to users who want additional assurance (by manually comparing the values
 from both sides: they ought to be identical).
 This protects against the threat
 where a man in the middle attacker correctly guesses the password.